Last update: Wednesday, Feb. 17, 2021.

 It's going to be impossible to replace Calais Campbell, but the Jaguars have to try to do it somehow.

 Corcoran reminds me a lot of the old Nebraska linemen I used to see when I was a younger in the 80s and 90s.
 He's long and lean off the hoof and has quick feet and lateral movement.
-He's played all five positions on the line in high school and I could easily see him as a guy able to backup multiple positions as a freshman before settling into a starting tackle spot as a sophomore and junior.
-He might wait until 2024 to come out, but Corcoran has the goods to be a top 5-10 pick in the NFL Draft.
+He's played all five positions on the line in high school, and he became the first true freshman to start at left tackle for Nebraska.
+Corcoran has the goods to be a top 5-10 pick in the NFL Draft.

 Tennessee Titans: Gervon Dexter, DT, Florida